-The CSWMP is consistent with the ARTC Inland Rail Environment and Sustainability Policy, ARTC Environmental Policy and Trans4m Rail's Environment and Heritage Policy (Appendix A of the CEMP).
+The CSWMP is consistent with the Inland Rail Environment and Sustainability Policy(Appendix A of the CEMP).

 Construction will not commence until the CEMP and sub-plans and the Construction Monitoring Programs are endorsed by the Environmental Representative (ER) and approved by the Secretary of the Department of Planning and Environment (DPE) as required by CoA C13.
 The CEMP and Construction Monitoring Programs will be submitted to the Secretary for approval no later than one month prior to the commencement of construction as required by Conditions of Approval (CoAs) C7 and C17.